josmar-crwdstffng/angular/aio/content/guide/component-styles.md

 Import CSS files into the CSS files using the standard CSS `@import` rule.
 For details, see [`@import`](https://developer.mozilla.org/en/docs/Web/CSS/@import) on the [MDN](https://developer.mozilla.org) site.

-In this case, the URL is relative to the CSS file into which you're importing.
+In this case, the URL is relative to the CSS file into which you are importing.

 <code-example header="src/app/hero-details.component.css (excerpt)" path="component-styles/src/app/hero-details.component.css" region="import"></code-example>